mistone/vibe-ltd/content/thank-you-confirmation.md

 We will be in touch very soon about reserving your Provision.

-Provisions cost $69 (free shipping) and ship monthly.
+Provisions cost $69 (includes shipping) and ship ever month.

 Provisions will feature new products each month, all sourced for amazing quality and exceptional flavor.